dancarlton/rinse/README.md

 4. Run the Application:

+   - To start the back-end, run: `npm run server`
    - To start the front-end, run: `cd frontend && npm run dev`
-   - To start the back-end, run: `cd backend && nodemon index.js`
      <br/>
      <br/>